photo: Yanai Yechiel

 - SIR SIMON RATTLE

 Mr. Kam was born to Israeli Parents in La Jolla, CA in 1975, and grew up in Israel.
 He started his musical Education at the age of 6, and began playing the viola at 15.
 In Israel, he studied with Renowned Teacher Chaim Taub, and between 1994 and 1997, studied with Pinchas Zukerman and Patinka Kopec at the Manhattan School of Music in New York.
 Later, he concluded his studies with Wilfried Strehle at the University for the arts in Berlin.
 Between 2004 and 2006 he was a member of the Berliner Philharmoniker.
 Mr. Kam has been the winner of several awards and prizes including The Swiss Prize at the Geneva Int'l Music Competition, The "Pagannini" Prize in the Int'l Lionel Tertis Competition, and in '95 was the winner of the concerto competition at the Manhattan School of Music.
 Last season he was awarded the S&R Washington Award grand prize.
 From 1990 to 2000, he has been a recipient of scholarships from the America-Israel Culture Foundation.
-Since 2009 he holds a professor of viola position at the University of Geneva.
+Starting in 2010 he served as professor of viola at the University of Geneva (Switzerland) , and since 2024 took up a professorship at the Kunst Universität Graz (Austria).

 In 2007, He released his first commercial recording under the "Berlin Classics" label of the Bruch Double concerto for viola and clarinet, which he recorded with his sister Sharon.
 A CD of the 12 Telemann Fantasies for solo viola followed in 2010 on the same label.
 His latest release was an album with the Kam-Porat trio on Orefeo (2019), and can also be heard on Deutsche Gramophone, Decca and Naxos Labels.
 The Jerusalem Quartet records regularly for Harmonia Mundi.